nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 and `ListUsersCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.</div>

-The following activity diagrams summarizes what happens when a user executes a list command:
+The following activity diagram summarizes what happens when a user executes a list command:

 ![ListActivityDiagram](images/ListActivityDiagram.png)

-Activity: Parse Subcommand
+The following activity diagram summarizes what happens during the Parse Subcommand action:

 ![ParseSubcommandActivityDiagram](images/ParseSubcommandActivityDiagram.png)

 ### Find feature